rage/java-programming/data/part-12/2-arraylist-and-hashtable.md

 <!-- Luodaan luokka `List`.
 Listarakenne sisältää geneerisen taulukon -- eli taulukon, jonka alkioiden tyyppi määräytyy ajonaikaisesti tyyppiparametreista.
 Asetetaan taulukon alkukooksi `10`.
 Taulukko luodaan object-tyyppisenä ja muunnetaan geneerisen tyyppiseksi `(T[]) new Object[10];` -- tämä tehdään, sillä kutsu `new T[10];` ei ainakaan toistaiseksi toimi Javassa. -->

-Lets create class `List`.
+Let's create class `List`.
 The List has a generic array -- the type of the elements in the array is defined on run time using type parameters.
-Lets set the size of the array to `10`.
-The array is created as type object, and changed to type generic with `(A[]) new object[10];` -- this is done because Java does not support the call `new A[10];` for now.
+Let's set the size of the array to `10`.
+The array is created as type object, and changed to type generic with `(A[]) new Object[10];` -- this is done because Java does not support the call `new A[10];` for now.

 ```java